rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-08-15-abroad_moving.md

 If your new employer has top-notch relocation services, you're probably taken care of.
 If you're on your own (even partially), this is for you.

-Most important of all, remain clam and don't be afraid to ask questions or for help.
+Most important of all, remain calm and don't be afraid to ask questions or for help.
 My friends and (ex-)co-workers have provided much-needed assistance and support over the years.

 ## My Background